Introduction

 C. Role of Intelligence Fusion Centers

-VII.
 Analysis and Evaluation of Collected Intelligence

 A. Quality Control and Validation of Information